 When to Go to Mount Rushmore National Memorial

-Summer brings warm temperatures to the Black Hills of South Dakota but it also brings the bulk of the tourists.
+Summer brings warm temperatures to the Black Hills of South Dakota, but it also brings the bulk of the tourists.
 If you can tolerate the cold or would like to ski, you can visit Mount Rushmore in the winter, but many roads are closed.
-The optimal time to go, Mount Rushmore, is in the fall, the temperatures are cooler but there are fewer crowds to deal with and foliage of the Black Hills is lovely.
+The optimal time to go to Mount Rushmore is in the fall.
+The temperatures are cooler, but there are fewer crowds to deal with, and foliage of the Black Hills is lovely.

 So, get out to those hills and see one of the most remarkable feats of sculpting and engineering in the world!
-The presidents past and present will thank you.
+The Presidents of the past and present will thank you.